 Even those who have high-pressure jobs have learned to recognize what is truly worth getting stressed about.
 White says those in their 40s have learned “to take the weight of the world off of their shoulders and have some fun with those you love.”
 If you’re finding yourself worrying too much, here are 10 Ways Successful Men Cut Stress.

 A guy in his 40s has had enough friends come and go to understand why the good ones stick around.
-Just having common interests or a similar sense of humor isn’t going to create a lifelong friendship—it takes continual interest in the other person, their life, and family, as well as regular demonstrations of trustworthiness and reliability.
+Just having common interests or a similar sense of humor isn’t good enough: It takes continual interest in the other person, their life, and family, as well as regular demonstrations of trustworthiness and reliability.
 Remember: keeping close to your best buddies is an essential for maintaining great health.

-Whether pens, luggage, or appliances, a guy in his 40s has gone through his share of sub-par products and learned to appreciate a truly quality product.
+Whether it’s pens, luggage, or appliances, a guy in his 40s has gone through his share of sub-par products and learned to appreciate a truly quality product.
 He’s willing to spend a bit more on the good headphones, knowing one of the ears won’t stop working a few weeks later, and that a jacket he’s going to wear more than one season is worth splurging on.
-Here are 75 Amazing Luxury Items to Buy Right Now.

 “Forty-somethings have learned not to dismiss early warning signs about relationship partners,” says Rosalind Sedacca, midlife dating and relationship coach.
 “When they get a red-flag warning that something is wrong, off, or just not right—they listen and move on.”
 She’s adds that those in their 40s have learned that “second chances just get you more deeply entrenched in a toxic situation” and when those red flags pop up, it’s better to head the other direction.